studiofuga/QMapControl/README.md

+### Fork Info

+This fork mainly focuses on offline map support and speedups.
+Samples and qmake project files are not maintained.

 # What is QMapControl?
 Based on the original QMapControl project (http://www.medieninf.de/qmapcontrol), this is an updated version of QMapControl that support Qt5.